saragluna/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/create-managed-identity.md

    to add the role assignment for Resource Group.

 ### Deploy application
-1. Replace your own configuration in *pom.xml*.
+1. Run your own configuration in *pom.xml*.

 1. Deploy to Azure App Service.
 Please see [Create a app on Azure App Service][create-java-app-on-app-service].